 Updating a Current Vignette

 Corner of my sitting room

 Looks ok, doesn’t it?
 I keep my pricing stuff and magazines in this dresser.
 Then, we got a shipment of tulips in for the shop.

 I’m a sucker for purple tulips

 I like to add a little texture to my vignettes for interest.
 The placemat here did the trick.
 The rusty vintage first aid kit added one more layer.
 Layers are good.
-Add some layers.
+Add some layers to your decorating.

 Moving right along to the next vignette in the sitting room.
-I recently bought a purple velvet couch.
+Did you know I recently bought a purple velvet couch?
 I even did a blog about that, too.
 I never use the pillows that come with my couch ON my couch.
 Using them on this vintage settee helps spread the purple velvet around the room and update the settee.
 The settee needs a total makeover, but that’s a project and blog for another day.

 Again, this area looks perfectly fine.
 Fine, but plain.

-You can’t wrong adding texture with fabric like I did with a runner and an additional pillow.
-Unlike the man in your life will tell you, you can’t have too many pillows.
+You can’t go wrong by adding texture with fabric as I did with a runner and an additional pillow.
+Unlike the man in your life, I will tell you, you can’t have too many pillows.
 Adding vintage finds in with the new always makes your space more personal and unique.
-I put a vintage leaded glass window on my window ledge to add a bit more.
+I put a vintage leaded glass window on my window ledge to add a bit more pizazz.

 Vintage books are a great way to add some height and dimension to your groupings.
 Have you heard?
 Dried floral arrangements are back in style!!
 Of course, I had to add this purple one.